makersacademy/chitter-challenge/README.md

 To send a peep to the timeline add your message in the box below, then hit enter or click on submit.
 The peep will appear on the timeline as an anonymous user with the date and time of submission.
 The timeline shows all peeps that have been submitted from newest to oldest.
 You can enter hashtags on your messages which can then be searched for later on.

 ### Sign up
-To sign up fro an account click on the 'Sign In' button in the top right hand corner, then click on the 'Sign Up' button, you will then be asked to enter your name, email, username and password.
-One you have doen this you will b automatically logged in and returned to the homepage.
+To sign up for an account click on the 'Sign In' button in the top right hand corner, then click on the 'Sign Up' button, you will then be asked to enter your name, email, username and password.
+One you have doen this you will be automatically logged in and returned to the homepage.
 Note: An error will be raised if you try to sign up with a username and email combination that is already registered.

 ### Sign In
 If you already have an account then click on the 'Sign In' button in the top right hand corner.
 Enter your username and password and click 'Sign In'.
 You will then be logged in and returned to the homepage.
 If you enter the incorrect username and password an error will be raised.
 Once you have signed in any peeps you send will be tagged with your name and username.